elephantscale/es-training-new/spark/slides/SPARK-Streaming.md

 * Apache Kafka is a distributed messaging system

-* Came out of LinkedIn…Open-Sourced in 2011
+* Came out of LinkedIn...Open-Sourced in 2011

 * Distributed, built to tolerate hardware/software/network failures